 Step 3: Access the Airflow UI

-Once your project builds successfully, you can access the Airflow UI by going to
+Once your project is running, you can access the Airflow UI by going to

 http://localhost:8080/ and logging in with